 Habitat for Humanity at JHU

-JHU Habitat for Humanity is another great way to start making a difference in the Baltimore community and exploring your new home early.
+Habitat for Humanity at JHU is another great way to start making a difference in the Baltimore community and exploring your new home early.
 The Johns Hopkins chapter works with the Habitat for Humanity of the Chesapeake to renovate houses and revitalize the Baltimore community.
 No prior construction experience is necessary!
-Find out more information about JHU Habitat for Humanity’s Pre-O.
+Find out more information about Habitat for Humanity at JHU’s Pre-O.